Flag Lifecycle & Workflow

 Editing a Flag

-All fields except the key can be modified.
-Changes are recorded in the audit log with full diff details.
+All fields except key can be modified.
+Every change is recorded in the audit log.

-- Adjusting strategy configuration (enabled, percentage, constraints, segments)
+- Adjusting activation rules (enabled, constraints, segments, percentage)

 - Updating name and description